-Care about the water quality, wildlife and natural environment of the One Mile Creek watershed in Old Town in Niagara on the Lake, Ontario.
+Care about the water quality, wildlife and natural environment of the One Mile Creek watershed in Niagara on the Lake

-The Landowner Stewardship Guide developed especially for residents living within the One Mile Creek watershed in Niagara-on-the-Lake provides information about the watershed, how your actions can impact the environment, and gives suggestions for better environmental decision making.
-Get a free PDF download.
+The Landowner Stewardship Guide was developed especially for residents living within the One Mile Creek watershed in Niagara-on-the-Lake.

 Plants of southern Ontario forests are not only beautiful, but essential to maintaining the diversity and health of our forests.
 A new guide available for free download makes it easy to identify native woodland plants of the Niagara Peninsula watershed.

 The Friends of One Mile Creek website is happy to provide links to other websites in Niagara on the Lake that may be of interest to people interested in natural conservation.

 Suggestions for plants to be grown on the banks of One Mile Creek.
 Called a riparian buffer, the plants improve water quality by slowing the flow of water over the land, allowing it to infiltrate into the soil.
 Buffers also provide habitat, increasing biodiversity.
 The vegetation removes sediment and pollution, such as fertilizers, pesticides, bacteria and even road salt.

 We have a tradition in Niagara on the Lake of private landowners taking efforts to further natural conservation.
 If you have a property adjacent to One Mile Creek, there are some simple but effective ways to help improve water quality.

 A group of neighbourhood volunteers has created a pollinator garden at the entrance to the Heritage Trail at Paffard and Charlotte Streets, on the upper reaches of One Mile Creek.